 With fewer customers and large ticket sizes, in the B2B space each customer and their feedback matter significantly more.

-This means that B2B brands can leverage the NPS system to drive extraordinary growth results.
+This means that B2B brands can leverage the Net Promoter Score (NPS) system to drive extraordinary growth results.

 In this article, we want to show you how you (the B2B leader) can get the most out of their NPS program.

 We know a lot about this subject.
 It’s our bread and butter.

 Our Account Experience (AX) software and methodology have been ranked by Gartner as the #1 voice of customer (VoC) system for B2B for the last 3 consecutive years.

 Here, we’ll share our secrets and show you how some B2B brands have benefited from B2B NPS.
 But first, we need to talk about why B2B NPS is such a unique beast.